-A great role-playing game experience depends on many things, not least the attention and skill of the Guide.
+A great role-playing game experience depends on many things, not least the attention and skill of the gamemaster (Guide, in Sentients).
 This skill is learned one way and one way only—through experience.
-Unlike Sentients, we can’t upload new knowledge directly into our cortices (for now).
+Unlike Sentients, humans can’t upload new knowledge directly into their cortices (for now).
 Experienced gamemasters will already carry with them the general idea of how to run role-playing games, but if this is your first time, never fear.

 The Guide is a kind of referee for a conversation, sometimes helping determine its direction, at other times letting the players run free.
 The Guide may also adjudicate disagreements, deciding in the end what happens in the story.